Vote Leave bus: After the referendum

 In 2017, Dominic Cummings, leader of the Vote Leave campaign, stated that "all our research and the close result strongly suggest[ed]" that Remain would have won if Vote Leave had not used the £350 million NHS claim, and that "It was clearly the most effective argument, not only with the crucial swing [vote] but with almost every demographic".

 In January 2018, Boris Johnson said in an interview with the Guardian that "there was an error on the side of the bus.
 We grossly underestimated the sum over which we would be able to take back control", and also argued that the UK's contributions to the EU were already at £362m per week in 2017–18 and would annually rise to £410m, £431m, and then to £438m by 2020–21.

 A study by King's College London and Ipsos MORI, published in October 2018 found that 42 percent of people who had heard of the £350 million claim still believed it was true, whereas 36 percent thought it was false and 22 per cent were unsure.
 The study also found that criticism of the claim by the UK Statistics Authority and others had not changed belief in the claim since before the referendum.

-Jean-Claude Juncker, then president of the European Commission, said in May 2024 that, "in hindsight, failing to rebut the claim that the UK sent £350 million per week to Brussels without drawing any benefit, was a mistake".
+Jean-Claude Juncker, then president of the European Commission, said in May 2019 that, "in hindsight, failing to rebut the claim that the UK sent £350 million per week to Brussels without drawing any benefit, was a mistake".

 In June 2019, a private prosecution brought against Johnson by businessman Marcus Ball concerning Johnson's £350 million claim, following a crowdfunding campaign of £200,000 to finance the legal action, was thrown out by the High Court after five minutes of deliberation by two judges.
 Johnson's lawyers had stated that the application was a "political stunt" and that he wanted to "undermine the referendum result", whereas Ball said he had a "duty to [his] country to keep fighting lying in politics and [he took] it bloody seriously."

-In the ten years following the referendum, spending on the NHS actually increased (in real terms) by £1.1bn per week, though it is not possible to quantify how much of this (if any) might be attributed to savings in EU contributions.
+In the ten years following the referendum, spending on the NHS actually increased (in real terms) by £1.1bn per week, though it is not possible to quantify how much of this might be attributed to savings in EU contributions.